Skip to main content

 • monetization

-• “Although the game is well-functioning, I am completely annoyed by the fact that there are continual advertisement pop-ups in the menu.”
+• “Although the game is good functioning, I completely get annoyed by the continual advertisement pop-ups in the menu.”

 • “I paid for the game, so why can't I get an advertisement-free experience?”

-• “They are making no improvements to the online experience or fixing crucial bugs and just keep pumping out DLC for quick cash grabs.”
+• “I played a lot in 2021 and a bit more in 2022 and they are making no improvements to the online experience or fixing crucial bugs and just keep pumping out DLC for quick cash grabs.”

 • grinding